Kayle Build Guide by whythisname

 Aegis of the Legion is a nice defense item and can make a difference in team fights as your whole team benefits from it's aura.
 The main issue with it though is that this build focuses more on dealing damage then support and to get it as one of your last items it's a bit useless.

-Sunfire Cape, might be a nice defense item and it complements Abyssal Scepter very nicely.
+Sunfire Cape, might be a nice defense item and it complements Abyssal Mask very nicely.
 It gives armor, HP and 40 AoE magic damage per second.
-The passive from Abyssal Scepter makes Sunfire Cape more effective and the HP is also nice of course.
+The passive from Abyssal Mask makes Sunfire Cape more effective and the HP is also nice of course.
 Sadly the AoE is very small and 40 damage per second isn't much.
 You're never really on the forefront anyway (or you shouldn't be) so yeah, it's not bad and it might help you survive, but normally it won't see much use.

 Thornmail, I've never tried Thornmail on Kayle, but I think it can be a very effective item on her if she gets focused a lot.
 It does magic damage and seeing how you're eating their resistance it'll be putting out a lot of damage against physicals.
 Honestly I don't see why some people hate so much on this item as it makes you almost invincible against physical dps hero's.